Women's+ Racing Initiative

 If you find yourself looking for a team to join, there are a few ways to approach this task:

-- Reference the BRAC website for the list of all active teams and determine which ones include women.
-Contact the team director of each, inquiring whether they have available space for additional athletes and/or whether they accept riders of your category ( Ie. Some teams accept Cat 4 women, some do not).
+- See the BRAC website for the list of all active teams and determine which ones include women.
+Contact the team director of each, inquiring whether they have available space for additional athletes and/or whether they accept riders of your category (Some teams accept Cat 4/5 women+; some do not).

-- Attend a race and speak with the women in your event about their teams- ask what they like and do not like, and how you can go about joining their team.
+- Attend a race and speak with the women+ in your event about their teams- ask what they like and do not like, and how you can go about joining their team.
 Some teams require references or recommendations from current members, on behalf of new members.
-So networking at the events is a great way to get your foot in the door.
+Networking at the events is a great way to get your foot in the door.

 - Keep in mind that most teams select their rosters in the fall for the following season.
 If you are applying for a team mid-season, or at the beginning of the calendar year, you may find that everyone has filled their roster and they are not taking on new riders.
 Ask if you can add your name to a wait list or if you could guest ride with the team at an event.

 BRAC hosts clinics specific to women racers.
-In the spring there is a road clinic, and in the fall there is a CX clinic.
+In the spring there is usually a road clinic, and in the fall there is usually a CX clinic.
 These are excellent opportunities to meet new friends, gain new knowledge and skills, and learn from the excellent coaches we are blessed to have in Colorado.
-See the link below for materials presented at the clinics:
+See the link below for materials presented at past clinics: